Postgraduate Courses Descriptions

 HonsBSc in Anatomy

-The one year BSc(Hons) course is aimed at introducing BSc graduates who majored in Anatomy, and persons with Medical and Dental qualifications to the Science of Anatomy and Research Methodology.
+The one-year BSc(Hons) course is aimed at introducing BSc graduates who majored in Anatomy, and persons with Medical and Dental qualifications to the Science of Anatomy and Research Methodology.
 The course is thus a prelude (and in most cases a prerequisite) to registration for a higher degree (MSc or PhD) in Anatomy or a related discipline.
-Enquiries and applications to the BSc(Hons) program to be directed to Prof Karin Baatjes.
+Inquiries and applications to the BSc(Hons) program to be directed to Dr Nadine Ramf.

 HonsBSc in Morphological Sciences

-This one year BSc(Hons) course is aimed at students with no previous background in Anatomy.
+This one-year BSc(Hons) course is aimed at students with no previous background in Anatomy.
 A relevant BSc degree from a recognised university, with appropriate subjects such as Physiology, Histology, Zoology, Genetics and Microbiology as majors is a requirement.
 This course is a prerequisite to registration for a higher degree (MSc or PhD) in Morphological Sciences or a related discipline.
-Enquiries and applications to the BSc(Hons) program to be directed to Prof Sanet Kotzé.
+Inquiries and applications to the BSc(Hons) program to be directed to Ms Jodie Lemphane.

 MSc and PhD